octohost/octohost/README.md

   1. An AMI using Ubuntu 12.04 in AWS USW-2 (Oregon) region.
 It's built using [another AMI](https://github.com/octohost/ubuntu-12.0.4-3.8).
   2. A Virtualbox Vagrant box.

+There's also an Ansible playbook to build on Rackspace and other systems that support it.

 Includes:

   1. [Docker](http://www.docker.io/)